-• CHRISTIAN SERVICE
+CHRISTIAN SERVICE

-GLAA's goal is to graduate "thinking and practicing Christians."
+GLAA's goal is to graduate "thinking and practicing Christians".
 Therefore, we believe Christian service is an essential part of the total academic program.
-GLAA provides opportunities for service and has built these various opportunities into its program through community projects, nursing home visits, feeding the homeless, Bible study, and participation in spiritual programs.
+GLAA provides opportunities for service and has built these various opportunities into its program through community projects, Bible study, and participation in spiritual programs.